MichaelpHann/MS3-Project/README.md

 * Some application features, including the search functionality and the sign-up/security functionality, have been replicated from the Code Institute Python/Flask/Mongodb Mini Project.

 ### Acknowledgements
-I would like to thank my mentor, [Sandeep Aggarwal](https://github.com/asandeep), for his constructive feedback and guidance throughout the project.
+I would like to thank both [Sandeep Aggarwal](https://github.com/asandeep) and [Chris Quinn](xxxxx) for their guidance and constructvie feedback throughout the project.